 If my tenant has already moved out, can I still sue them for money damages?

 Yes.
-When eviction is not appropriate, such as when the tenant has already moved out, you can still sue for money damages.
 The landlord can sue the tenant for unpaid rent (or for other damages) in either a civil or a small claims case.
-The landlord may consider taking these actions if the tenant owes rent and has moved out before the landlord files an eviction case.
+The landlord may consider this if the tenant owes rent but has moved out before the landlord files an eviction case.
 The procedures for civil actions are governed by the Massachusetts Rules of Civil Procedure.
-Normally, it’s recommended that you consult an attorney before suing a tenant for money damages in a civil action.
-On the other hand, the small claims procedure is designed to provide an informal process for litigants who want to proceed without an attorney.
-The procedures for small claims action are governed by the Massachusetts Uniform Small Claims Rules.
+Normally, it’s recommended that you talk to a lawyer before suing a tenant for money damages in a civil action.
+On the other hand, the small claims procedure is designed to provide an informal process for litigants who want to move forward without an attorney.
+The procedures for small claims actions are governed by the Massachusetts Uniform Small Claims Rules.
 In general, there is a $7,000 limit on the amount of money damages that can be recovered in a small claims case.
-Therefore, if a tenant owes $9,000 in rent, a small claims judgment will be limited to $7,000 and the $2,000 portion of the unpaid rent debt will be waived.
+Therefore, if a tenant owes $9,000 in rent, a small claims judgment will be limited to $7,000, and the $2,000 portion of the unpaid rent debt will be waived.

 There was a drug raid in my tenant’s apartment.
 How soon can I get them out?

 Under G.L. c.139 §19 , if illegal drugs were found in the tenant’s unit, the landlord can move for speedy trial in either a summary process case or a civil action.
 After the trial or default, the court may order that judgment enter and execution issue immediately.